ssonkiya/ssonkiya.github.io/_posts/2017-09-23-AB-Testing-Challenges.md

 Conclusion
 ======

-You probably noticed that the business section was much longer than the statistical one.
-While this is partly because I cover one of the statistical challenges in another post, I also believe the importance of non-technical skills in a data science career is often overlooked.
+Why devote a whole post and half a talk to business challenges instead of cutting edge deep learning papers?
+While basic technical skills are the table-stakes for a data science career, the importance of non-technical skills in a data science career is often overlooked.
 I think Yonatan Zunger, a former senior Google engineer, covers this very well in the second section of this [post]( https://medium.com/@yonatanzunger/so-about-this-googlers-manifesto-1e3773ed1788).
-While he is talking about engineering, I think his points can be equally applied to data science:
+While he is talking about engineering, his points can be equally applied to data science:

 > People who haven’t done engineering, or people who have done just the basics, sometimes think that what engineering looks like is sitting at your computer and hyper-optimizing an inner loop, or cleaning up a class API … Engineering is not the art of building devices; it’s the art of fixing problems … Essentially, engineering is all about cooperation, collaboration, and empathy for both your colleagues and your customers.